glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 </div>

 Dictionaries are written with curly `{}` brackets rather than square `[]` ones.
-Just like a real dictionary, where you can lookup a word to find it's meaning, you can look up a word in a Python dictionary to find the linked item.
-So in a real life dictionary, if you looked up the word `Hotel`, you would find the definition of `Hotel` is `[42, 84]`.
+Like a real dictionary, you can look up a word to find its meaning.
+In Python terms,  you can supply a key to a dictionary to find the linked item.
+So in a real-life dictionary, if you looked up the word `Hotel`, you would find the definition of `Hotel` is `[42, 84]`.

-The only extra thing to note is that `:` separates the 'word' from it's definition (Look at the first few lines of code above).
-As you can see it keeps a lot of the style of lists (accessing and changing elements with indexing using `[word]`).
+The only extra thing to note is that `:` separates the 'word' from its definition (Look at the first few lines of code above).
+As you can see, it keeps a lot of the style of lists (accessing and changing elements with indexing using `[word]`).

 <div class="puzzle" title="Locations Fixing" markdown="1">